springload/react-accessible-accordion/README.md

 #### preExpanded: `string[]` [_optional_, default: `[]`]

-Accepts an array of strings and any `AccordionItem` whose `uuid` prop matches on of these strings will be expanded on mount.
+Accepts an array of strings and any `AccordionItem` whose `uuid` prop matches any one of these strings will be expanded on mount.

 #### className : `string` [*optional*, default: `'accordion'`]